openqasm/openqasm/README.md

-## Technical Steering Committe Election December 2023
+## Technical Steering Committee Election December 2023

 Find information on the nominees and the election in [NOMINATIONS.md](./NOMINATIONS.md).
 The list of eligible voters is in [contributors.md](./contributors.md).